What Is a Food Processor?

 - Would you use a food processor at least once a month?

-- Do you have a dish washer?
+- Do you have a dishwasher?
 (Food processors have lots of pieces that need cleaning.
-All I’ve seen are dishwasher safe, and it’s safer to clean the sharp blade in a dishwasher than by hand).
+I’ve seen dishwasher safe, and it’s safer to clean the sharp blade in a dishwasher than by hand).

-If you answered “yes” to at least three of these five questions, you probably need (and probably more importantly, would use on a regular basis) a food processor.
+If you answered “yes” to at least three of these five questions, you probably need (and probably more importantly, would use regularly) a food processor.

 The short answer is “no.”

 Blenders are designed with a conical bottom and require at least some liquid to keep food moving around through the blades.
-A food processor, with its broad, flat bottom and its wide sweeping blade does not require any added liquid.
+A food processor, with its broad, flat bottom and wide sweeping blade, does not require any added liquid.

-In fact, putting very “liquidy” ingredients in a food processor can result in a bit of a mess.
-If you already own a blender or an immersion blender and you answered “yes” to at least three of the above question, you probably could benefit from owning a food processor, too.
+Putting very “liquidy” ingredients in a food processor can result in a bit of a mess.
+If you already own a blender or an immersion blender and answered “yes” to at least three of the above questions, you could also benefit from owning a food processor.

 What Should I Look for in a Food Processor?

 - A large capacity—at least 9 cups.
-Keep in mind, if you are processing liquid ingredients, the effective bowl capacity is just about cut in half.
+Remember, the effective bowl capacity is cut in half if you are processing liquid ingredients.

 - A wide feed tube.
 A wider tube lets you push larger pieces of food through.

 - Safety features.
-You want to make sure that the bowl locks onto the base and that the top locks onto the bowl and that the processor will not start unless the unit is locked together securely.
+You want to ensure that the bowl locks onto the base, that the top locks onto the bowl, and that the processor will only start if the unit is locked together securely.

 - Simple controls.
-Many models offer a wide array of speeds, but since processing takes place very quickly, you really only need On/Off/Pulse.
+Many models offer a wide array of speeds, but since processing takes place quickly, you only need On/Off/Pulse.

 Optional Features That are Nice but not Essential

-Touch pad controls.
+Touchpad controls.
 These models have buttons that are behind a sheet of plastic.
-Nice for keeping food out of cracks, this feature makes a food processor easier to clean.
+Excellent for keeping food out of cracks, this feature makes a food processor easier to clean.

 Instructional DVD.
 All food processors come with an instructional booklet with recipes.
-For visual learners, the DVD makes a nice addition to the instructional packet.
+For visual learners, the DVD makes an excellent addition to the instructional packet.

 Continuous feed slicer/shredder.
-This is an extra attachment that allows you to slice or shred as many vegetables or as much cheese as you want without having to stop and empty the bowl.
+This extra attachment allows you to slice or shred as many vegetables or as much cheese as you want without having to stop and empty the bowl.
 A chute directs the processed food into another bowl instead of depositing it in the integrated work bowl.

-Food Processor models change so quickly that I could recommend one today and tomorrow it might be obsolete.
+Food Processor models change so quickly that I could recommend one today, and it might be obsolete tomorrow.
 So I suggest you go by brand names.
-There are several very good manufacturers of food processors and I suggest you take a look at Cuisinart, KitchenAid and Viking.
+There are several excellent manufacturers of food processors, and I suggest you look at Cuisinart, KitchenAid, and Viking.

 Check out a few of my favorite picks below and find a model that fits your needs.
 Remember, you don't have to have the biggest, baddest processor if you don't do a lot of cooking, but they sure look good and are fun to own.

-There are lots of sources for purchasing quality small kitchen appliances including blenders, toaster and mixers.
-I suggest you check out your local department stores and kitchen supply shops.
+There are many sources for purchasing quality small kitchen appliances, including blenders, toasters, and mixers.
+Check out your local department stores and kitchen supply shops.

 Janet